Degree: Master of Science (M.Sc.)

 Tuition fees for a second degree: €650

-Students enrolled in the master’s program Mannheim Master in Management can design their studies individually and flexibly according to their ideas.
-They can choose from a from a wide range of courses on offer in the following areas: Accounting and Taxation, Banking, Finance and Insurance, Information Systems, Management, Marketing and Sales as well as Operations Management.
+Students enrolled in the master’s program Mannheim Master in Management can design their studies individually and flexibly in accordance with their ideas.
+They can choose from a wide range of courses in the following areas: Accounting and Taxation, Banking, Finance and Insurance, Information Systems, Management, Marketing and Sales as well as Operations Management (see module catalogue).

-The Mannheim Master in Management program is topped off by the following mandatory subjects: Corporate Social Responsibility, Decision Analysis, Applied Econometrics or Empirical Methods as well as Business Economics I and II.
-In addition, students can take an elective course which allows them to broaden their horizon (e.g. Asian Studies, Business Education, Economics or Psychology).
+The Mannheim Master in Management program is topped off by the following mandatory subjects: Corporate Social Responsibility, Decision Analysis: Business Analytics II, Applied Econometrics or Empirical Methods: Business Analytics I as well as Business Economics I and II.
+In addition, students can take an elective course which allows them to broaden their horizon (e.g., Philosophy, Business Education, Economics or Psychology).

 Studying Business Administration in Mannheim means studying at one of the most renowned business schools in Europe.
-Independent national and international rankings have confirmed the outstanding quality of the research and teaching at our university on a number of occasions.
-The magazine, Wirtschaftswoche, ranked the University of Mannheim number one for Business Administration in 2018.
+Independent national and international rankings, including the CHE or THE university ranking and rankings by the Wirtschaftswoche, have confirmed the outstanding quality of the research and teaching at our university on a number of occasions.

-The Business School at the University of Mannheim has been accredited by three accreditation agencies, earning itself the internationally sought-after triple crown.
+The Business School of the University of Mannheim has been accredited by three accreditation agencies, earning itself the internationally sought-after triple crown.
 The three most significant accreditation agencies, AACSB International (Tampa, USA), EQUIS/

 Studying at the University of Mannheim does not only mean studying in the largest baroque castle in Germany, but also at one of the largest schools of business administration in Europe.
 Students enrolled in one of our master’s programs can flexibly select their courses from a wide and most diversified range of modules and thus purposefully specialize, focusing on their individual career plans.

 The Business School of the University of Mannheim maintains partnerships with more than 200 universities all over the world.
-This enables our students to spend a semester abroad or even earn a double degree at one of seven excellent universities in Italy, Denmark, France, Norway, Taiwan, Canada or the USA.
+This enables our students to spend a semester abroad or even earn a double degree at one of eight excellent universities in Italy, Denmark, France, Norway, Taiwan, Canada or the USA.